Wayne State Warrior Vision and Impact Program (VIP)

 The intent of Warrior VIP is to help students establish strong ties with WSU prior to starting classes in the fall and to help them build their skills and networks through graduation.
 To do that, it is important that students meet regularly with their academic advisor.
 Like other WSU students, Warrior VIP students will be matched with an academic advisor in their department if they've declared a major or with an advisor in the University Advising Center if they have not yet declared a major.

 Warrior VIP participants are selected during the academic year prior to their first fall semester and must be considered based on the program's selection criteria.
-To refer a student to Warrior VIP, please contact the Program Coordinator, Kenya Swanson at email@example.com.
+To refer a student to Warrior VIP, please contact the Program Coordinator, Kenya Swanson at firstname.lastname@example.org.
+Students may also elect to participate in Warrior VIP at any point during the semester.